Sunwood-ai-labs/AMATERASU/docs/README.en.md

 - Supports project detection, common settings, and individual settings
     - [Details here](./spellbook/tfvars_generator/README.md)

-## 🆕 What's New
+## 🆕 Latest News

-### AMATERASU v1.14.0 (Latest Release)
+### AMATERASU v1.15.1 (Latest Release)

-- 🎉 **Setup script implementation:** Automates cloning the AMATERASU repository, setting environment variables, and starting applications using Docker Compose after launching EC2 instances.
-- 🎉 **Terraform configuration for CloudFront infrastructure module:** Implemented a Terraform module to manage CloudFront distributions, WAFv2, Route53 records, and ACM certificates.
-- 🎉 **Added Terraform code for main infrastructure construction:** Integrated IAM, Compute, and Networking modules into the main Terraform file.
-- 🎉 **Defined output values for built infrastructure:** Defined output values for the built infrastructure resources.
-- 🎉 **Added variables for CloudFront infrastructure:** Added variables required for configuring the CloudFront infrastructure.
-- 🎉 **Created and configured a common variable file:** Defined variables used commonly across all infrastructure resources in `common_variables.tf`, improving modularity and reusability of resource definitions.
+- 🎉 **Implementation of IP Whitelist Function using AWS WAFv2**:  Implemented an IP address whitelist function using AWS WAFv2 in the `fg-prompt-pandora` project.
+- 🎉 **Addition of Options When Starting the Streamlit App**: Added options to control upload size limits, WebSocket compression, CSRF protection, and CORS settings when starting the Streamlit app in the `fg-prompt-pandora` project.
+- 🚀 **README.md Update**: Improved project overview, feature details, and installation instructions.

 ## 🛠️ Usage

-Refer to the individual README files for instructions on using each component.
-Specifically, see `spellbook/tfvars_generator/README.md` for instructions on using the Terraform variable generator web app.
+Refer to the respective README files for instructions on using each component.
+In particular, refer to `spellbook/tfvars_generator/README.md` for instructions on using the Terraform variable generator web app.

 ## 📦 Installation Instructions

-1. Clone the repository:
+1. Clone the repository.
 ```bash
 git clone https://github.com/Sunwood-ai-labs/AMATERASU.git
 cd AMATERASU